MemoOzdincerUCC/Tutoring_Website/README.md

 You can change these settings as you wish, but I cannot guarantee that it will work if changed.

 ### Installing Node Modules:
-Open API and APP 2.
+Open API and APP.
 In each of these files, run the command:

 $ npm install

 You must have NodeJS for this.
 Install here: https://nodejs.org/en/

+### Running the Website:
+Go into the API, type in the terminal:

+$ npm start

+Go into the APP, type in the terminal:

+$ npm start